AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/items-blocks-machines-index.md

 # Items, Blocks, and Machines

-A list of stuff in the mod for other pages to link to
+A list of stuff in the mod for other pages to link to, and a description of their function.